CaioCeretta/Cod3r/mentoria/specialist/Next.Js/urna-eletronica/comments.md

   maintain the width

   ● For excluding candidates, the delete candidate function could not belong to the list of candidates, since it do not "own" the state.
-Therefore, what we have to do is,
+Therefore, what we have to pass down a function to the children for indirect communication.

+  ●